 So many people answer the phone as if they are expecting a telesales person.
-With any one of the above answers, the conversation is over.
+With any one of the above answers, the interview is over.
 Why?
 Because at our company, we want people to answer every phone call like it is a customer on the line.
-We don’t want to train someone how to answer a phone.
+We shouldn’t have to train someone on how to answer a phone.

 Great answers sound like:

 - “Thank you for calling, I have been really excited about this opportunity since I first heard about it.”